 How is dry socket treated?

 You can take a painkiller to ease the discomfort – ask your dentist for advice.
 Sometimes these over-the-counter medications aren't enough to relieve the pain.
-When that's the case, your doctor may prescribe a stronger medication or recommend a nerve block.
+When that's the case, your doctor or dentist may recommend a stronger medication or recommend a nerve block.

 Your dentist will clean the tooth socket, removing any debris from the hole, and then fill the socket with a medicated piece of gauze or a special paste to promote healing.
 You'll probably have to come back to the dentist's surgery every day for a dressing change until the socket starts to heal and your pain lessens.